 From a retrospective outlook, Septimius was also responsible for accelerating a more global and centrifugal redistribution of resources and importance across the empire.
 No longer was Rome and Italy to be the main locus of significant development and enrichment, as he instigated a remarkable building campaign across the empire.

-His home city and continent were particularly privileged in this time, with new buildings and benefits bestowed upon them.
-Much of this building programme was stimulated whilst Septimius was traveling around the empire as well, on some of his various campaigns and expeditions, some of which expanded the boundaries of Roman territory.
+His home city and continent were particularly privileged at this time, with new buildings and benefits bestowed upon them.
+Much of this building program was stimulated whilst Septimius was traveling around the empire as well, on some of his various campaigns and expeditions, some of which expanded the boundaries of Roman territory.

 Indeed, Septimius was known as the greatest expander of the empire since the “Optimus Princeps” (greatest emperor) Trajan.
 Like Trajan, he had engaged in wars with the perennial enemy Parthia to the East and had incorporated large tracts of their land into the Roman empire, establishing the new province of Mesopotamia.

 Moreover, the frontier in Africa had been spread further south, whilst plans were intermittently made, then dropped, for further expansion in Northern Europe.
 This traveling nature of Septimius as well as his architectural programme across the empire, was complemented by the establishment of the military caste that has been previously mentioned.